student-IH-labs-and-stuff/BEES-DAFT-MAY21/Projects/Mid_Bootcamp/Data_Thieves.md

 Your mentor is **not** meant to:
 * Know everything.
 * Be your manager.
-You have to be responsible of your own tasks!
+You have to be responsible for your own tasks!

 ## Schedule